Sales Strategy

 Test Your Discovery Call Skills

-Question 1: A prospect says "We're just researching options right now."
+Scenario 1: A prospect says "We're just researching options right now."
 What's your best response?

-Question 2: You ask about budget and the prospect says "We're not sure yet."
+Scenario 2: You ask about budget and the prospect says "We're not sure yet."
 What should you do?

-Never let budget remain undefined.
-Provide context by saying "Our clients typically invest between $X and $Y depending on scope.
-Does that align with what you were thinking?"
-This anchors expectations and gets them to react.
-A "that's way too high" response is valuable data—you can qualify out or adjust scope.
-"That seems reasonable" moves the conversation forward.
-Avoiding budget conversations wastes everyone's time.
+This anchors expectations and gets them to respond with real information.
+A "that's too high" response is valuable data — you can adjust scope or qualify out.
+"That seems reasonable" moves things forward.
+Avoiding budget conversations entirely just wastes everyone's time.
 Learn the BANT framework for complete qualification.

 Handling Common Discovery Challenges